adithya-vedhamani/DAA_CIA2/README.md

 # DAA_CIA2

-## This repository contains implementation of the following algorithms: ##
+## This repository contains the implementation of the following algorithms in Python ##

 * Genetic Algorithm for Travelling Salesman Problem
 * Genetic Algorithm for Sine Wave